ruigomeseu/sieve-of-eratosthenes/README.md

 ##Features

-+ Threads for faster computation and multiple numbers exclusion
++ Threads for faster computation and simultaneous number sieving
-+ Semaphores and Mutexes for synchronization between the threads
++ Semaphores and Mutexes for synchronization between threads
-+ Usage of Shared Memory for storing the primes from all threads
++ Shared Memory for parallel storing of the final primes

 ##Usage
-Compile primes.c using the Makefile and run it according to the following example:
+Compile primes.c using the Makefile and run it d to the following example:

-> ./primes 100
+> ./primes &lt;number&gt;

-This will generate a list of all the primes up to 100.
+This will generate a list of all the primes up to the chosen &lt;number&gt;.
 You can go as high as you want.
 Expect a few seconds of runtime with numbers higher than 1M.

 ##Known Issues